MatthewEppelsheimer/truss/README.md

 #### Compiling Sassdoc

+Install `sassdoc` from the `npm` repository. `$ npm install sassdoc -g` will install it globally on your system.

-To compile, run `$ sassdoc library/assets/sass/` and watch for errors.
+To compile, switch to Truss' project root and run `$ sassdoc library/assets/sass/`.
+Be sure to note any errors.

 You may optionally control the directory name where generated documentation site files are output by passing a `dest` argument.
 This example will place output in directory `foo/`, which should be load immediately in a browser.